 In our view, Northfield's debt and contingent liability profile is weak.
-Total governmental fund debt service is 14.0% of total governmental fund expenditures, and net direct debt is 145.6% of total governmental fund revenue.
-Negatively affecting our view of the city's debt profile is its significant medium-term debt plans.
-Approximately 82.4% of the direct debt is scheduled to be repaid within 10 years, which is in our view a positive credit factor.
+Total governmental fund debt service is 17.1% of total governmental fund expenditures, and net direct debt is 166.0% of total governmental fund revenue.
+Approximately 80.2% of the direct debt is scheduled to be repaid within 10 years, which is in our view a positive credit factor.

-We understand that the city will issue approximately \$1 million to \$2 million in new-money GO debt annually, mainly for street and improvement projects.
+We understand that the city will issue approximately \$1 million to \$2 million in new money GO debt annually, mainly for street and improvement projects.
 The city is also considering a \$20 million ice arena project, but the project would first have to clear a bond referendum, tentatively planned for fall 2018.
-The city's future debt plans and its higher overall debt burden have resulted in a weak debt profile.
+The city's higher overall debt burden has resulted in a weak debt profile.

-Northfield's combined required pension and actual other postemployment benefits (OPEB) contributions totaled 3.6% of total governmental fund expenditures in 2016.
-The city made its full annual required pension contribution in 2016.
+Northfield's combined required pension and actual other postemployment benefits (OPEB) contributions totaled 23.9% of total governmental fund expenditures in 2017.
+The city made its full annual required pension contribution in 2017.

-The city participates in two cost-sharing multiple-employer pension plans, including the General Employees Retirement Fund (GERF) and the Public Employees Police and Fire Fund (PEPFF), which are administered by the Public Employees Retirement Association of Minnesota (PERA).
+Northfield participates in two cost-sharing multiple-employer pension plans, including the General Employees Retirement Fund (GERF) and the Public Employees Police and Fire Fund (PEPFF), which are administered by the Public Employees Retirement Association of Minnesota (PERA).
 Required pension contributions to these plans are determined by state statute.
-Statutory contributions rates have generally not kept pace with actuarially determined contribution (ADC) rates, indicating potential for future payment acceleration.
+Statutory contributions rates have generally not kept pace with actuarially determined contribution (ADC) rates, indicating the potential for future payment acceleration.
+The state recently passed pension legislation that will marginally increase contributions (for PEPFF only), reduce the investment rate of return to 7.5% (from 8.0%), and reduce some employee benefits (primarily cost-of-living adjustments).
+While we view these as positive changes for future plan funding levels, the lack of an actuarial funding policy remains a weakness in these plans.
+For more information about the reforms included in the 2018 omnibus retirement bill and the potential for future cost increases, see our bulletin titled, "Minnesota's New Pension Bill Is A Positive Step Toward Sustainable Funding" (published June 7, 2018, on RatingsDirect).

-The GERF and PEPFF were 75.9% and 85.4% funded, respectively, as of the plans' June 30, 2017, GASB valuations.
-The city's proportionate share of the net pension liability for these plans totaled \$4.5 million for GERF (primary government, excluding component units) and \$2.2 million for PEPFF.
-We consider historical plan funding levels somewhat weak, and we believe that the history of pension contributions below ADC increases the risk of payment acceleration.
+The GERF and PEPFF were 75.9% and 85.4% funded, respectively, in fiscal 2017.
+The city's proportionate share of the net pension liability for these plans totaled \$49.9 million.
+We consider historical plan funding levels somewhat weak, and we believe that the history of pension contributions below the ADC increases the risk of payment acceleration.

 Additionally, in our view, the plan's investment portfolio is exposed to significant market risk, with only 22% of its investments allocated to fixed income and cash, which increases the risk for volatility in plan funding levels.
 Despite these weaknesses, we believe the city has sufficient taxing and operational flexibility to manage future increases in pension contributions.
 However, in the future, if pension contributions absorb a larger share of the city's budget, our view of its debt and contingent liability profile could weaken.